An Accurate Business Valuation is Critical when Exiting Business Ownership.

 Documents Needed for a Business Valuation include the following:

-- Your current capital structure
+Your current capital structure

-- Your financial statements over the last three years
+Your financial statements over the last three years

-- Tax returns from the last three years
+Tax returns from the last three years

-- The current year-to-date financial statements
+The current year-to-date financial statements

-- The profit and loss summaries from the last three years (quarterly if available)
+The profit and loss summaries from the last three years (quarterly if available)

 You need an accurate valuation as a business owner for various reasons.

 For example, you may need a legitimate appraisal to obtain a business loan.
 This is often the case if the lender is a traditional bank.
-You may also seek a valuation to establish a partnership, settle ownership disputes, or bring in a third party.
+You may also seek a valuation to establish partnership agreements, settle ownership disputes, or bring in a third party.
 A business appraisal may even be needed if you plan to gift a portion or more of your business for estate planning purposes.

 But such valuations may not always be ordered by the owner.
 An entity, such as a commercial lender, legal practitioner, tax official, or court, may require an independent business appraisal for its own purposes.